 Of the 3235 citations initially screened, 72 studies met the stated inclusion criteria.
-53 unique outcomes and 55 postoperative outcome measures were identified.
+A total of 53 unique outcomes and 55 postoperative outcome measures were identified.
 Outcomes were divided into 6 unique domains: objective signs, subjective symptom severity, physical function related to activities of daily living, patient satisfaction, surgeon satisfaction, and quality of life.
-Outcome measures identified consisted of 5 nasal specific, author-reported instruments; 5 nasal specific, patient-reported instruments; 5 patient-reported, generic instruments; and 40 author-generated instruments.
-Of the outcome measures identified, the Rhinoplasty Outcomes Evaluation (ROE-Q), Sino-Nasal Outcome Test-22 (SNOT-22) and the FACE-Q were the only instruments to demonstrate adequate validity, reliability and responsiveness to change in patients undergoing a rhinoplasty procedure.
+The identified outcome measures consisted of 5 nasal-specific, author-reported instruments; 5 nasal specific, patient-reported instruments; 5 patient-reported, generic instruments; and 40 author-generated instruments.
+Of the outcome measures identified, the Rhinoplasty Outcomes Evaluation, Sino-Nasal Outcome Test-22, and FACE-Q were the only instruments to demonstrate adequate validity, reliability, and responsiveness to change in patients who underwent a rhinoplasty procedure.